 If you have an unsecured loan, it's harder for the lender to force you to sell your possessions.
 But they could apply for a charging order and get the loan added to your property through the courts.
 This would always be a last resort.

-But the lender could force someone else to repay the debt if you have a:
+But the lender could force someone else to repay the debt if you have one of the following:

-If you miss even just one payment on a guarantor loan, the lender can make your named guarantor pay for you.
+If you miss even just one payment on a guarantor loan, the lender can make your named guarantor pay the rest of the debt for you.

-If you took out a joint loan, the other person will have to repay the whole loan if you can’t.
-They’re equally liable for the payments.
+If you took out a joint loan, the other person will have to repay the whole loan if you can’t because they’re equally liable for the payments.
+This can be the case even if it was with an ex-partner who you’re no longer with and it can be hard to take your name off a loan like this.

 Your individual circumstances will dictate what you can do if you can’t repay your loan.